ledgetech/ledge/README.md

 ### ledge.create\_handler

+syntax: `local handler = ledge.create_handler(config)`

+Creates a `handler` instance for the current reqiest.
 Config given here will be merged with the defaults, allowing certain options to be adjusted on a per Nginx `location` basis.

 ```lua
 server {